 - Bereavement and loss

-Prior to retraining as a counsellor, I worked for a number of media companies in events and publishing, so understand the stresses and pressures of creative and commercial industries.
+Prior to retraining as a counsellor, I worked for a number of media companies in events, journalism and publishing, giving me an understanding of the stresses and pressures of creative and commercial industries.

 Accredited register membership